The Step of the Century: Motif development

 Wolfgang Mattheuer's work includes paintings, works on paper, prints and, since 1970, sculptures and objects.
 The majority of his pictures are so-called recreational pictures and include still lifes, portraits and landscapes.
 The so-called problem images gained greater importance: In them, Mattheuer takes up mythological, biblical, contemporary and metaphorical motifs, combines them, expands their context and uses these images to create astute, sometimes cynical comments on current events.
 Well-known examples of this are his pictures of the fratricide of Cain and Abel, the Icarus figures, those fleeing and falling, one of his best-known pictures is Hinter den sieben Bergen (Behind the Seven Mountains).
 Mattheuer repeatedly addresses man's split between good and evil, between “greatness and misery” (Blaise Pascal).

 In the 1980s, Mattheuer was to develop what, in retrospect, was the most significant parable for his entire work, his own mythological figure – the Step of the Century.
 In fact, this tearing apart figure is already present in its basic dialectical idea in Mattheuer's earliest pictures.
 In the painting Aggression (1981), this ominous figure appears for the first time in the painting's work: the body appears squat and deformed, the head is tucked in behind the torn chest and can hardly be seen.
 It consists only of the extremities - one arm, stretched out in the Nazi salute, finds its counterweight in the red-marked leg stuck in the soldier's boot, the other, left arm is clenched into a communist fist, the right leg stomps forward, naked and sweeping.
 The following are pictures with the titles Nightmare (Alptraum, 1982) and Lost Middle (Verlorene Mitte, 1982).
 Mattheuer writes about this figure:

 A bare leg, reaching wide.
-A boot leg, a black arm with a healing gesture shooting from the disembodied middle and a fist on the raised second arm turn four extremities into a racing figure. […] What is that?
+A boot leg, a black arm with a Nazi salute shooting from the disembodied middle and a fist on the raised second arm turn four extremities into a racing figure. […] What is that?
 Helpless rage? […] Chaos?
 Resurrection?
 Martial law?
 Loss of center!